Alsapagh/gitakehometest/README.txt

+# gitakehometest

 *********************************Alsapagh*************************************
-Start from main mclass 'GITakeHomeTest.java'
-Run the class and chose from the Below Services
+Start from main mclass 'GITakeHomeTest.java' but you need to create book table in hr schema firstly to deal with Run the class and chose from the Below Services
 	1) View all books
 	2) Add a book